 Our Plated delivery arrived in a much smaller package than offerings from competitors like HelloFresh and Blue Apron.

 But Plated offers a different dining experience than HelloFresh.
-While it does mix things up with some Asian and Latin fusion dishes, the service generally draws from fewer cuisines and styles, relying more heavily on traditional American fare like burgers — potentially boring for adventurous eaters, but good if you’re new to the kitchen and not sure you’re ready for a lentil-freekeh jumble.
+While it does mix things up with some Asian and Latin fusion dishes — meals that blend different recipes from those regions — the service generally draws from fewer cuisines and styles, relying more heavily on traditional American fare like burgers.
+The reduced menu can boring for adventurous eaters, but good if you’re new to the kitchen and not sure you’re ready for a lentil-freekeh jumble.

 Plated also repeats meals more often, making multiple “Encore Recipes” available every single week.
 (Blue Apron and HelloFresh, on the other hand, rarely, if ever, repeat a recipe.)
 Again, for novice chefs, this is likely to be a draw: If you mess up a dish, you can hone your skills by trying again, making the same salmon poke bowl or chicken bruschetta several times until you feel comfortable with the process.
+And this way, if you find a recipe you like, you get the chance to revisit it without having to recreate the meal on your own — not true of our other recommendations.
 And the recipes Plated sent us were generally a little easier to make than the ones we got from HelloFresh, with one tester noting she was “shocked at how quick and easy” her Plated meal was.